hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 ]
 ---
 name: agenda
-class: cozy
+class: compact
 # Workshop Adgenda

 <b>
 - Introduction to Sentinel Concepts
-- The Sentinel Language
+- How Sentinel Works
-  - Key Concepts
     - *Lab Challenge 1:* Using Sentinel CLI
     - *Lab Challenge 2:* Applying and Testing a Policy with the CLI
+- First Sentinel Policy Overview
-  - Sentinel Imports and Modules
+  - Imports (Modules and Functions)
+  - Basic evaluation
-- Advanced Concepts
+  - Print
-- Writing Sentiel Policies and Testing Them
+- Writing your own Policies Using **Common Functions** and Testing Them
-- *Lab Excersise 3-4:* Write and Test more Policies
+  - Common Functions
+- Writing your own Policies  **From Scratch**
+  - Advanced Sentinel Language
 - Advanced Techniques
-- Extra Credit
+  - _Lab Challenges 3-7: Sprinkled In_

 </b>